Ourouk/DIY_SmartBike/README.md

 ### Layer 2.5
 Our servers will communicate to the Android Smartphone and the Pi (via Lora).
 They are storing all the localization and different data of the users to provide them with a map of their journey with their bike.
 #### Server Architecture
 Rocky Linux was chosen as the distribution of Linux that we will use.
 And for the different service, we will encapsulate them inside  dockers to provide a microservice design.

+#### Mosquitto-Eclipse Docker
+Will Recieve Data Provided By users.
+#### Red-Node Docker
+To provide Update to the Raspberry PI, when ask the server will connect in ssh via ansible and do the update.
 ### Layer 3 Update/Customer Service
 Remote access is done via a Wi-Fi connection with the Raspberry Pi which is disabled by default and can be enabled by the user if they need to. (aka help mode)
 ### Layer 4 External API Calls